 The Bachelor of Business major in Management aims to provide graduates who will:

-- Be able to demonstrate a comprehensive knowledge and skills in the principle and practice of management
+- Be able to demonstrate a broad and coherent knowledge and skills in the principle and practice of management;

-- Be able to work effectively in team environment
+- Be able to work effectively in a team environment and communicate knowledge, skills and ideas to others in different contexts: organisational, industry and globally;

-- Be able to develop and implement policies and strategies to achieve organisational short-term and long term goals and objectives
+- Be able to analyse and evaluate and implement policies and strategies to achieve organisational short-term and long term goals and objectives;

 - exhibit The MIT Graduate attributes

 The Bachelor of Business major in Management course comprises: common core units, a major stream of Management and elective units.
 In order to graduate from the degree students must complete 360 credit points overall.
 Each unit is worth 15 credit points except the capstone industry project elective units which constitute 30 credit points each.

 - BB105 Marketing Principles

 - BN105 Information Technology for Users in Organisations